jhnplotim/leben-in-deutschland-python/README.md

 Without heroku, you can start each of them individually in two separate steps

-Start django application by running python manage runserver
+Start django application by running python manage.py runserver 8000 (locally)
+Or by pushing the master branch to heroku e.g.

+git push heroku main

-Start Celery through
+Start Celery through (local)
 celery -A lifeingermany worker -l INFO

-Run command to start Django interactive shell (Needed for executing Celery) python manage.py shell (without heroku or locally) heroku run python manage.py shell (with heroku)
+Run command to start Django interactive shell (Needed for executing Celery) python manage.py shell (without heroku or locally) heroku run python manage.py shell (on heroku)

 Then in the shell write